diskuv/dkml-workflows-prerelease/README.md

 #   - Running this from macOS/Intel with Docker or macOS/Silicon with Docker will also work
 #   - Running this using with-dkml.exe on Windows with Docker will also work
 #     (the normal Linux containers host, not the Windows containers host).
 The
-#     easiest is using 'with-dkml sh ...' if you have Diskuv OCaml.
+#     easiest is using 'with-dkml sh ...' if you have DkML.
 You can also
 #     download MSYS2 from https://www.msys2.org/#installation, or Cygwin, and then
 #     run MSYS2 or Cygwin, but you must make sure that 'docker' is in your PATH
 #     (ex. export PATH='/c/Program Files/Docker/Docker/resources/bin':"$PATH").